 All dates are subject to change based on weather conditions and rainfall.

-The pulse releases, which have been conducted since 2011, are designed to mimic the river flow that would occur without the dam during heavy rainfall.
+The pulse releases, which have been conducted since 2011, are designed to improve aquatic habitat and water quality in the Lower Jackson River.
 Monitoring data has shown that the increased flow scours excess algae from the downstream aquatic habitat and improves the health of the Jackson River.